 This is a comprehensive list of how we are participating in accessibility at Surrey Place.

-Surrey Place provides training to all staff, volunteers, students, and board members on AODA Customer Service Standards and the Human Rights Code about persons with disabilities.
+Surrey Place provides training to all staff on AODA Customer Service Standards.
 Our training policy and record is available upon request, in an accessible format or with communication support.

 - A wheelchair is available at the main entrance.
 Please inform the receptionist or request in advance through your clinician.